LukeEvansTech/dotfiles/README.md

 ### Adding New Packages

-Edit `.chezmoidata/packages.yaml` to add new Homebrew packages or casks.
+Edit `.chezmoidata/homebrew.yaml` to add new Homebrew packages or casks.

+### Adding PowerShell Modules

+Edit `.chezmoidata/powershell.yaml` to add new PowerShell modules.
+The modules will be installed automatically when you run `chezmoi apply`.

 ### Modifying macOS Defaults